Connect-Lab-Technion/Connect-Lab-Technion.github.io/index.md

 # Our Mission

 The Cooperative Networks and Controls lab focuses on the control and coordination of multi-agent systems.
 Our approach for studying these systems is through a blend of systems and control theory with graph theory.
-While our hear and soul rests in the fundamental and theoretical challenges of networked systems, we also consider their real-world application through a robotic testbed consisting of ground and aerial vehicles.
+While our heart and soul rests in the fundamental and theoretical challenges of networked systems, we also consider their real-world application through a robotic testbed consisting of ground and aerial vehicles.